- Dates: July 31–August 1, 2019

 - Certificate of attendance for CEUs

-The Promise & Possibility of Human-Centered Learning Environments
+The Promise and Possibility of Human-Centered Learning Environments

-Over the past century, much of the modern education system has been built upon values like standardization, efficiency, quantification, mechanization, and applied scientific knowledge.
-Each of these continue to play an important role in modern education and society.
-Yet, none of them are capable of drawing learners into meaning-rich, authentic, engaging, and transformative learning experiences.
+Over the past century, much of the modern educational system has been built on values like standardization, efficiency, quantification, mechanization, and applied scientific knowledge.
+Each of these continues to play an important role in modern education and society, yet none is capable of drawing learners into meaning-rich, authentic, engaging, and transformative learning experiences.
 For that, we must learn from the best of ancient knowledge and modern research.
-With this in mind, Bull draws from his study of hundreds of learning organizations and environments to offer insights on what he refers to as human-centered learning experience design.
-This is an invitation to teaching and learning innovation that is built upon the the foundation of traits like adventure, learner agency, compassion, experimentation, mastery, meaning, and wonder.
+With this in mind, Dr. Bull draws from his study of hundreds of learning organizations and environments to offer insight on what he calls "human-centered learning-experience design."
+This is an invitation to innovations in teaching and learning, built on traits like adventure, learner agency, compassion, experimentation, mastery, meaning, and wonder.

 2019 Summit Registration Fees

 Subsidized Registration Rates